MCAS Iwakuni water dogs purify water during Exercise Nankai Rescue 2026

-U.S. Marines with Marine Wing Support Squadron (MWSS) 171, Marine Aircraft Group 12, 1st Marine Air Wing, purify water during exercise Nankai Rescue 2026, at Marine Corps Air Station Iwakuni, Japan, Jan.
+U.S. Marines with Marine Wing Support Squadron (MWSS) 171, Marine Aircraft group 12, 1st Marine Air Wing, purify water during exercise Nankai Rescue 2026 at Marine Corps Air Station Iwakuni, Japan Jan.
 24, 2026.
 Exercise Nankai Rescue 2026 is a full-scale exercise focused on enhancing the bilateral coordination between the U.S. and Japan in support of humanitarian and disaster relief efforts.
-(U.S. Marine Corps video by Cpl.
-Brian Long)
+(U.S. Marine Corps video by Pfc.
+Kenneth Garcia)

 |Date Taken: